Polytech-ProjetCodev/Backend/README.md

-#Projet Codev : informations nutritionnelles par lecture de code barre
+# Codev Project : nutritional information by barcode scanning

 ## How to run